Go to the main content of this page

 CO2 medium- to long-term reduction target

-Starting in fiscal 2022, our company has incorporated ESG indicators into the individual performance targets of executives.
-One of the ESG indicators we incorporate is climate change response, such as reducing CO2 emissions.
-By introducing incentives that link executive remuneration and ESG indicators, we will strengthen executives' initiatives of climate change countermeasures and promote ESG Management.
+Starting in fiscal 2022, we have incorporated ESG indicators into the individual performance targets of our executives.
+One of the ESG indicators we have incorporated is addressing climate change, such as reducing CO2 emissions.
+By introducing incentives that link executive compensation with ESG indicators, we will strengthen executives' awareness of climate change initiatives and promote ESG Management.

-Additionally, from April 2023, we have introduced an internal carbon pricing (ICP) system.
-We will continue to accelerate the movement toward carbon neutrality and actively work to reduce greenhouse gas emissions, which are important issues that affect global warming, climate change, and raw material production and crop yields.
+Additionally, we have introduced the Internal Carbon Pricing (ICP) system from April 2023.
+We will continue to accelerate efforts toward carbon neutrality and actively work to reduce greenhouse gas emissions as an important issues that affects global warming, climate change, and raw material production volumes and crop yields.

 Management of fluorocarbons

-Recognizing the impact of fluorocarbons on ozone layer depletion and global warming, we have set a goal of completely eliminating specified fluorocarbons by fiscal 2023, and are systematically updating our equipment to fluorocarbon-free equipment or equipment with a low global warming potential.
+We recognize the impact of fluorocarbons on the ozone layer and global warming, and have set a goal of completely eliminating specified fluorocarbons by fiscal 2023, and are systematically upgrading our facilities to non-fluorocarbon or low global warming potential facilities.